Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Introduction

 In \cite{Margulis1,Margulis2} Margulis also introduced the notion of a Margulis invariant to detect proper affine actions.
-Let $\gamma\in\Gamma$ be an infinite order element and let $\rho\in\sHom_{\sA}(\Gamma,\sG)$.
-Then the linear part of $\rho(\gamma)$ has a one dimensional eigenspace of unit eigenvalue.
+Suppose $g=(h,u)\in\sG=\sH\ltimes\sT$ is such that $h$ is pseudo-hyperbolic.
+Then $h$ has a one dimensional eigenspace of unit eigenvalue.
 Hence there are exactly two eigenvectors of unit eigenvalue and unit norm.
-One can consistently choose one of these two eigenvectors for all infinite order elements $\gamma\in\Gamma$ such that certain orientation convention is preserved and define the Margulis invariant $\alpha_\rho(\gamma)$ as the length of the projection of the translation part of $\rho(\gamma)$ in the direction of this eigenvector (for more details please see Definitions \ref{def:nu} and \ref{def:marginv}).
-Margulis showed that the Margulis invariant spectrum of a Margulis spacetime can not change sign and conjectured that the converse is also true.
+One can consistently choose one of these two eigenvectors for all pseudo-hyperbolic elements such that certain orientation convention is preserved and define the Margulis invariant $\alpha(g)$ as the length of the projection of $u$ in the direction of this eigenvector (for more details please see Definition \ref{def:marginv}).
+Margulis showed that the Margulis invariant spectrum of a Margulis spacetime cannot change sign and conjectured that the converse is also true.
 A slightly modified version of the converse was proved in the Fuchsian case by Goldman--Labourie--Margulis \cite{GLM} and in the general case by Ghosh--Treib \cite{GT}.
-They used a continuous version of the Margulis invariant, called the Labourie--Margulis invariant, first introduced by Labourie in \cite{Labourie2} and showed that a representation in $\sHom_{\sA}(\Gamma,\sG)$ is a Margulis spacetime if and only if its Labourie--Margulis invariant is non vanishing.
+They used a diffused version of the Margulis invariant, called the Labourie--Margulis invariant, first introduced by Labourie in \cite{Labourie2} and showed that a representation in $\sHom_{\sA}(\Gamma,\sG)$ is a Margulis spacetime if and only if its Labourie--Margulis invariant is non-vanishing.

-In this article, we use this result and the stability of Anosov representations from \cite{Labourie,GW2} to prove the following: \begin{proposition} Let $\sM(\Gamma,\sG)$ be the quotient moduli space.
-Then it is an open subset of the character variety and it fibers over $\sHom_{\sA}(\Gamma,\sH)/H$.
-Moreover, each fiber is the disjoint union of two open convex cones which differ by a sign. \end{proposition}
+In this article, we use this result and the stability of Anosov representations from \cite{Labourie,GW2} to prove the following: \begin{proposition} Suppose $\sM(\Gamma,\sG)$ is the space of all Margulis space times as defined above.
+Then $\sM(\Gamma,\sG)$ is an open subset of the character variety and it is a fibered space.
+Moreover, each fiber is a disjoint union of two open convex cones in some vector space which differ by a sign. \end{proposition}